 “With respect to stabilizing braces, ATF has concluded that attaching the brace to a handgun as a forearm brace does not ‘make’ a short-barreled firearm because… it is not intended to be and cannot comfortably be fired from the shoulder… Therefore, an NFA firearm has not necessarily been made when the device is not re-configured for use as a shoulder stock — even if the attached firearm happens to be fired from the shoulder.”

 So, if you’re looking to add that extra stabilization to your build with a brace, the BATFE has given the green light.

 Keeping Your Weapon Legal

-The main thing to make sure your build is legal is to keep it under the “pistol” definition.
+The main thing to ensuring your build is legal is to keep it under the “pistol” definition.
 Here’s how:

 - Use a stripped lower receiver that has never been barreled as a rifle action.
-Or a receiver that started on a pistol in the first place.
-If the receiver started on a rifle that has been classified as a rifle, you’re in trouble.
-Interestingly enough, if the receiver started on a pistol, you can strip it, put it on a rifle, then back on a pistol with no problem.
+Or a receiver that started out as a pistol in the first place.
+If the receiver started out as a rifle and was classified as a rifle, you’re in trouble.
+Interestingly enough, if the receiver started as a pistol, you can strip it, convert it to a rifle and then back to a pistol without a problem.

-- Use an angled foregrip like the Magpul AFG that is less than 26 inches from the unadorned tip of the barrel to the end of the buffer tube.
+- Use an angled foregrip such as the Magpul AFG that is less than 26 inches from the unadorned tip of the barrel to the end of the buffer tube.
 A vertical foregrip is not allowed on a pistol.

-- Stay under that 16-inch barrel length and 26-inch overall length.
+- Stay under the 16-inch barrel length and 26-inch overall length.